SynthstromAudible/DelugeFirmware/docs/community_features.md

     - Does not affect audio clips or kit clips.
     - Works in Song Row/Grid View, Arranger View, Arranger Automation View and Performance View.

+### 4.1.8 - Added VU Meter rendering to Song / Arranger View

+- ([#1344]) Added `VU Meter` rendering in the sidebar in Song / Arranger / Performance Views.
+    - To display the VU meter:
+      - turn `Affect Entire` on
+      - select the `Volume mod button`
+      - press the `Volume mod button` again to toggle the VU Meter on / off.
+    - The VU meter will stop rendering if you switch mod button selections, turn affect entire off, select a clip, or exit Song/Arranger views.
+    - The VU meter will render the decibels below clipping on the grid with the colours green, orange and red.
+      - Red indicates clipping and is rendered on the top row of the grid.
+      - Each row on the grid corresponds to the following decibels below clipping values:
+        - y7 = clipping (0 or higher)
+        - y6 = -4.4 to -0.1
+        - y5 = -8.8 to -4.5
+        - y4 = -13.2 to -8.9
+        - y3 = -17.6 to -13.3
+        - y2 = -22.0 to -17.7
+        - y1 = -26.4 to -22.1
+        - y0 = -30.8 to -26.5

 ### 4.2 - Clip View - General Features (Instrument and Audio Clips)

 #### 4.2.1 - Filters